-As of early 2019, nearly 12,000 lawsuits had been filed against Johnson & Johnson alleging that asbestos-contaminated talcum powder contributed to mesothelioma and ovarian cancer.
+As of early 2019, more than 12,000 lawsuits had been filed against Johnson & Johnson alleging that asbestos-contaminated talcum powder contributed to mesothelioma and ovarian cancer.

 At least 26 more cases will go to trial by the end of the year.